 - Still current at: 17 January 2018

 Related news features

-There is some risk to your security in Honduras due to violent crime and the potential for civil unrest we advise caution.View Larger Map Close/Open map
+There is high risk to your security in Honduras due to violent crime and the potential for civil unrest.
+We advise against all tourist and other non-essential travel to Honduras.View Larger Map Close/Open map

 Honduras has a very high violent crime rate, with one of the highest homicide rates in the world.
 Other crime, such as robbery, carjacking and kidnapping is common and can take place anywhere and at any time of the day and often involves firearms.
 Much of this crime is drug and gang-related and does not affect tourists but armed robbery and sexual assault of foreigners does occur.
 Petty crime, such as pickpocketing and bag snatching, is prevalent.

 Crime is an issue throughout the country but particularly in remote areas and near the border with El Salvador, Guatemala and Nicaragua, where there is a lower standard of law enforcement.
 When travelling to remote areas, it may be safer to travel with others or in a group.